THE FOREST EXPLORATION CENTER

 Picture

-This 60 acre forest in the heart of urban Milwaukee is a natural place for community engagement and forest exploration.
+This 60 acre forest in the heart of Milwaukee is a natural place for community engagement and forest exploration.

 The Woodland has been recognized by the Department of Natural Resources as an area of local significance as well as a Class II wildlife habitat within the southern Lake Michigan coastal ecological landscape and it is one of the largest wooded tracts remaining in Milwaukee County.